 The Global Goals Jam always takes place the weekend before UN Climate Week.
 This year, we will be jamming 15 to 17 September!
 Do you want to host a Jam?

 Scroll down to see what it takes and what we work on.

 Join the Train the Trainer online course and become an official organizer and/or facilitator!

-In our online platform, you will get bit-sized information via videos and articles combined with reflective exercises to start understanding why, how and what the Global Goals Jam is.
-All in your own pace!
-After completion you will receive an official certificate issued by Digital Society School and Amsterdam University of Applied Sciences.
-We ask for a one time 50 euros contribution to support the time spent on developing the course and its materials.
+Get bit-sized information via videos and articles combined with reflective exercises to start understanding why, how and what the Global Goals Jam is - all in your own pace!
+After completion, you will receive an official certificate issued by Digital Society School and Amsterdam University of Applied Sciences.
+We ask for a one time EUR 50 contribution to support the time spent on developing the course and its materials.

 Organising a jam

 - Facilitate a 2 day local jam with a space that can host 20 – 40 participants (or more of course!)

 - Provide a contact person for this project who checks mail and Slack from May to October

 - Create your local chapter on globalgoalsjam.org and provide content about your event on a dedicated website or social media channels

 - Organise your own budget neutral event, but feel free to involve partners and sponsors, or ask a small fee from participants